-Thai protesters carry on demonstrations despite warnings
+Protesters in Thailand carry on despite police warning

 The protest movement became particularly controversial when it adopted reform of the monarchy as a demand.
 The protesters want it to act within the checks and balances of democracy.

-The monarchy has long been considered sacrosanct in Thailand, and is protected by a law that makes defaming the royal institution punishable by three to 15 years imprisonment.
+The monarchy has long been considered sacrosanct in Thailand, and is protected by a law that makes defaming the royal institution punishable by a prison term of three to 15 years.
 The issue has angered Thailand’s conservative establishment, especially the army, which considers protecting the monarchy to be one of its main duties.